blinklet/blog-posts/Containerlat-BGP-Security/containerlab-bgp-security.md

 BGP routing faces two primary attack vectors:

 * *Prefix hijacking*: An attacker announces someone else's IP prefix, either accidentally or maliciously.
 Traffic destined for the legitimate owner gets routed to the attacker instead.
 The famous [2008 Pakistan/YouTube incident](https://opensourcenetworksimulators.com/2026/02/bgp-hijack-with-kathara-network-emulator/) is a classic example.
 * *Route leaks*: An AS incorrectly propagates routes it should not, often due to misconfiguration.
 This can cause traffic to take unexpected paths, potentially through networks that lack capacity or that enable surveillance.
+A recent example of a route leak that affected the Internet is the [Verizon/Pensylvania route leak incident](https://blog.cloudflare.com/how-verizon-and-a-bgp-optimizer-knocked-large-parts-of-the-internet-offline-today/).

 #### Defense Mechanisms

 Fortunately, the networking community has developed defenses.
 These defenses are not built into the BGP protocol.
 Instead, they are "best practices" that must be implemented by network operators.
 For example, network operators may proactively build filters and access control lists based on information from Regional Internet Registry (RIR) databases that provide authoritative information the IP address allocations of each participating Autonomous System (AS) on the Internet.
 Also, network operators may integrate Resource Public Key Infrastructure (RPKI) validators to provide cryptographic proof that an AS is authorized to announce specific IP prefixes.

 *Internet Routing Registries (IRRs)* are databases maintained by Regional Internet Registries (RIRs) like ARIN, RIPE NCC, APNIC, LACNIC, and AFRINIC.
 These databases contain records of which ASes are authorized to announce which prefixes.
-Network operators can query IRR databases to build prefix filters, rejecting announcements that don't match registered information.
+Network operators can query IRRs to build prefix filters, which they use to reject announcements that don't match registered information.
 However, IRR data is not cryptographically signed and relies on voluntary registration, so it can be incomplete or outdated.

 *RPKI (Resource Public Key Infrastructure)* addresses the authentication gap with cryptographic verification.
 RIRs issue digital certificates that bind IP address blocks to the organizations that hold them.
 Prefix owners then create *Route Origin Authorizations (ROAs)*.
 ROAs are signed objects that specify which AS numbers are authorized to announce their prefixes and the maximum prefix length allowed.

 #### How RPKI Validation Works

-RPKI validators fetch ROA data from the five RIRs' publication points and build a validated cache of prefix-to-AS mappings.
+RPKI validators fetch ROA data from RIRs' publication points and build a validated cache of prefix-to-AS mappings.
 Routers connect to these validators using the RPKI-to-Router (RTR) protocol to receive the validated data.
 When a BGP announcement arrives, the router checks it against the RPKI data and assigns one of three validation states:

-- **Valid**: A ROA exists that matches the prefix and originating AS
+* *Valid*: A ROA exists, and it matches the prefix and originating AS
-- **Invalid**: A ROA exists, but the announcement doesn't match (wrong AS or prefix too specific)
+* *Invalid*: A ROA exists, but the announcement doesn't match (wrong AS or prefix too specific)
-- **NotFound**: No ROA exists for this prefix
+* *NotFound*: No ROA exists for this prefix

-Network operators typically configure their routers to prefer Valid routes, deprioritize NotFound routes, and reject Invalid routes entirely.
+Network operators typically configure their routers to prefer Valid routes, de-prioritize NotFound routes, and reject Invalid routes entirely.
 This policy effectively blocks hijack attempts where the attacker lacks a valid ROA for the target prefix.

-The [MANRS (Mutually Agreed Norms for Routing Security)](https://www.manrs.org/) initiative encourages network operators to implement these practices, and RPKI adoption has grown steadily.
-As of 2026, over 50% of announced prefixes have ROAs, making RPKI increasingly effective at preventing hijacks.
+The [MANRS (Mutually Agreed Norms for Routing Security)](https://www.manrs.org/) initiative encourages network operators to implement these practices, and [RPKI adoption](https://isbgpsafeyet.com/) has grown steadily.
+As of 2026, [over 60% of announced prefixes have ROAs](https://rpki-monitor.antd.nist.gov/), making RPKI increasingly effective at preventing hijacks.